EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 **$K$-anonymity**, together with its enforcement via generalization and suppression, aims to protect respondents’ identities while releasing truthful information.
 It tries to capture the following requirement:
 - the released data should be indistinguishably related to no less than a certain number of respondents;
-- Quasi-identifier: set of attributes that can be exploited for linking (whose release must be controlled).
+- quasi-identifier, a set of attributes that can be exploited for linking (whose release must be controlled).

 The basic idea is to translate the $k$-anonymity requirement on the released data.
 Each release of data must be such that every combination of values of quasi-identifiers can be indistinctly matched to at least $k$ respondents.<br />
 In the released table the respondents must be indistinguishable (within a given set) with respect to a set of attributes. $K$-anonymity requires that each quasi-identifier value appearing in the released table must have at least $k$ occurrences.
 This is a sufficient condition for the satisfaction of $k$-anonymity requirement

 ### Generalization and suppression
 with **generalization**, the values of a given attribute are substituted by using more general values.
 Based on the definition of a generalization hierarchy, for example, consider the attribute ZIP code and suppose that a step in the corresponding generalization hierarchy consists in suppressing the least significant digit in the ZIP code.
-With one generalization step, $20222$ and $20223$ become $2022*$ and
-$20238$ and $20239$ become $2023*$.<br />
+With one generalization step, $20222$ and $20223$ become $2022*$ and $20238$ and $20239$ become $2023*$.<br />
 With **suppression**, it is possible to protect sensitive information by removing it.
 The introduction of suppression can reduce the amount of generalization necessary to satisfy the $k$-anonymity constraint.

 ----------------------------------------------------------------